13 Strange Reasons Why Dogs Lick Each Other’s Eyes

 Give a Kong or Lickimat

-Spread some peanut butter, yogurt, or wet dog food on it and let your dog go to town.
-Not only will it reduce stress and boredom, but you’ll also get to watch their excitement in action!
+Spread some peanut butter, yogurt, or wet dog food on it, and let your dog go to town.

 Consult a Professional